 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Upgrading.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Upgrading.

 This page explains in detail how to upgrade Moodle.
 For a summary of the process, see Upgrade overview.

 - 2 Check for plugin updates

 - 3 Before you upgrade your site for real

 - 4 Backup important data

 - 5 Put your site into maintenance mode

 - 7 Finishing the upgrade